rfortherestofus/blog/010_seperate_fcts/010_seperate_fcts.md

 #> # ℹ 21,621 more rows
 ```

 Notice how the column of `boardgamecategory` contains a lot of labels.
 These labels represent all of the different categories a board game can fall into.
-Now, if we wanted to visualize the most popular board game categories, this could look like this:
+Now, if we wanted to visualize the most popular board game categories, we might make a chart like this:

 <img src="010_seperate_fcts_files/figure-commonmark/unnamed-chunk-3-1.png" style="width:70.0%" />